The Spunky Curl Logo

 Great Plaza

-The main attraction of Copán is undoubtedly its spectacular stelae depicting Maya rulers.
+The star attraction of Copán is undoubtedly its spectacular stelae depicting Maya rulers.
 The finest stone sculptures were created between 613-738 AD.
+Whimsical details cover every inch and show the expert level of craftsmanship in the Maya realm, specifically Copán.
 Sacrifices and offerings were often placed in vaults underneath or alongside the stelae.

-These high relief, in-the-round portraits range between 9.8-16.4 ft (3-5 m) in size!
-The front of the sculptures depict Maya kings in full regalia emphasizing their status amongst the gods.
-On the back and sides are often glyphs describing the ruler's accomplishments, lineage, and divine power.
+These high relief portraits range between 3-5 m (9.8-16.4 ft) in size!
+The fronts depict Maya kings in full regalia to emphasize their status amongst the gods.
+On the backs and sides are often glyphs describing each ruler's accomplishments, lineage, and divine power.
+These monuments are a testament to the importance of this lost civilization.

 Acropolis

-North of the main plaza is the Acropolis consisting of temples, palaces, and tombs decorated with ornate stucco and sculptures.
-Pyramids with grand steps border an open courtyard serving as a water reservoir.
+North of the central plaza is the Acropolis consisting of temples, palaces, and tombs decorated with stucco and sculptures.
+Pyramids with wide steps border an open courtyard which functions as a water reservoir.
 The area is divided between eastern and western courts.
+Underneath the Acropolis are tunnels with five main construction phases spanning two centuries.
+The Rosalila and Los Jaguares tunnels are typically open to the public, but were unfortunately closed at the time of my visit.

 Hieroglyphic Staircase